Don’t Go Yet! There’s More To It Than “No”!

 Your BT master socket is actually “your friend”

 When it comes to solving problems with your service.
-Take the small front cover off , and you’re at the border between you and provider .
+Take the small front cover off.
+You’re then at the border between you and provider .
 If you plug into the socket behind the small front cover and still have problems with your broadband or phone, it’s your not your fault – it’s most certainly theirs.
 And the fault can be passed over to them to fix without fear of any charges coming your way.

 Your BT master socket is a very quick and easy way of isolating faults.
 This will be the first action any customer service agent will ask you to do.
 If you’ve messed with it yourself, and caused a fault, then you risk a charge.
 I’ve written a case study on this here.